 Deborah Black is a multi-disciplined embodied artist and teacher.
 She has trained with both Mary Overlie and SITI Company.
 From 2013-2016 she was based in Europe teaching The Viewpoints at the Fontys Hogeschool voor de Kunsten in Tilburg (NL) as well as workshops in Holland, France, Germany, Belgium, and the UK.
 While previously living in NYC for nearly 15 years and working with Deborah Hay, Siobhán Cronin, Joe Williams, and the SITI Company, she began her current research of collective and individual daily practices, conflict management, the space between dance and theatre, and ecology.
 She has a BFA in dance from NYU's Tisch School of the Arts.

-"I love Deborah's research-based approach to facilitating and training.
-I felt free to try and try again without pressure to be anything but myself - and present.
-This mode of training was more like playing, and that in itself is radical presence." -- Julia Levine, theatre director"Deborah is deeply committed to the material and brings that connection to the workshop.
+What people are saying about Radical Presence and the Viewpoints."Deborah is deeply committed to the material and brings that connection to the workshop.
 She teaches with clarity and sensitivity and presents the material in way that is accessible for all types/backgrounds.
 I was challenged and inspired by the process and left feeling a deeper awareness in my body and lightness in spirit." -- Maryanne Cheney, dancer and choreographer"Deborah's weekend introduction to Viewpoints was excellent.
 Her insights were both fascinating and helpful.
 As a facilitator, she created a calm yet encouraging atmosphere-- I felt comfortable and inspired to explore and experiment!" -- Terra Vandergraw, theatre teacher"Deborah is a well suited to facilitate and teach the Viewpoints work because of her extensive background and experience.
 Over and above that she is calming steady, trusting and a true "midwife" of the work." -- Martha Gelnaw, corporate coach

 photo by Anna Maynard